neeasthana/ChameleonCloudHadoop/setup.md

 6. DO NOT DELETE ANYTHING FROM THIS FILE!
 Add the line to include your local IP and associated hostname.
 For example -192.168.0.74   master.hortonworks.cluster.com

-7. Add local IPs and hostnames for the agents.
-For example -

 ###Turn off the ip tables
 1. Run command:
 	-sudo chkconfig iptables off